 In addition, we expanded our post-16 programme to include a choice of four excellent, dedicated vocational pathways known as:

-The latest organisation to join our family of schools in 2018 is Hawthorns School in Tameside.
+Hawthorns School in Tameside joined in 2018.
 Hawthorns is located in Audenshaw and supports primary aged children from across Tameside who have an Education, Health and Care plan (EHCP) and complex learning needs.
-Hawthorns is also a nationally designated Teaching School and is part of the everyonelearning@ Teaching School Alliance.
-Our journey will be stronger with Hawthorns School as partners.

 Since 2001 our vision has remained steadfast with the belief that all our pupils, students and young people, whatever their background or ability, will be successful and valued.
 It is encompassed in our original mission statement, “Learning together, learning for all, learning for life.”